marklogic/flux/docs/import/splitting.md

 2. `--splitter-max-overlap-size` controls the maximum overlap in characters between two consecutive chunks, with a default value of 0.

-When splitting text in documents to support a RAG use case, the max chunk size is often critical in ensuring that your RAG solution does not send too much text in one request to your LLM.
+When splitting text in documents to support a RAG use case, the max chunk size is often critical in ensuring that your RAG solution does not send too much text in one request to your Large Language Model (LLM).

 ### Regex splitter